beagleboard/beagle-tester/cape_interface_spec.md

 ## CAN

-Because CAN isn't a native interface on mikroBUS, we should just make our on mikroBUS add-on for this.
+Because CAN isn't a native interface on mikroBUS, we should just make our own mikroBUS add-on for this.

 Because we cannot support UART on all of these pins, it may be necessary to do a software UART implementation to support in some cases or simply not support UART on those mikroBUS sockets.